-If you intend to import an organic product into the European Union you will have to comply with EU legislation and in particular both organic and general food legislation.
+If you intend to import an organic product into the European Union you will have to comply with the EU legislation and in particular both organic and general food legislation.

 Importers of organic products must register with a control body or control authority

-The original certificate of inspection must be present together with the imported organic products to the relevant Member State's authority.
+The original certificate of inspection must be presented together with the imported organic products to the relevant Member State's authority.
 Usually it will be the local authority at the port of arrival, in any case the point from which you seek release for free circulation in the Union.
 Certificate of inspection, Extract of the certificate of inspection

-If the authority confirms its validity the certificate of inspection will be endorsed in box 17 of the certificate of inspection before the goods can go to customs for final clearance to move into free circulation.
+If the authority confirms its validity, the certificate of inspection will be endorsed in box 20 before the goods can go to customs for final clearance to be released into free circulation.